 Fedora or Fedora Linux is a Linux distribution developed by the independent community-supported Fedora Project, sponsored primarily by Red Hat with substantial support by other companies.
-The Fedora project officially distributes different variations called "Fedora Spins" which are Fedora with different Desktop Environments (GNOME is the default desktop environment).
-The current official spins, as of Fedora, are KDE, XFCE, LXQT, Mate-Compiz, Cinnamon, LXDE, and SOAS.
+The Fedora project officially distributes different variations called "Fedora Spins" which are Fedora with different Desktop Environments.
+The current official spins, as of Fedora, are Cinnamon, KDE, XFCE, LXQT, Mate-Compiz, LXDE, and SOAS.

 Fedora releases a new version in approximately every 6 months.
 Each now version is supported with updates for 13 months in total.
 The distribution is a good place to get the latest stable software and technologies consistently.